magwo/dcs-comms-plan-enforcer/README.md

 Enforces radio presets and intraflight frequency according to a standardized comms plan, per coalition.
 Flight names are used to determine intraflight frequencies, see [comms_plan_example.json](comms_plan_example.json).
 Also checks and sets frequencies of AI flights such as tankers or AWACS.

+Typical use cases are to check existing missions for correctness, or to modify generated mission files, for example when playing [Liberation](https://github.com/dcs-liberation/dcs_liberation).

 <img src="https://github.com/magwo/dcs-comms-plan-enforcer/blob/main/screenshot.png?raw=true" width="500"/>

 ## Requirements